The Antidote To On-Chain Poisoning

 How cool my descendants will look with this address!

-The key take away is that, with sufficient effort, it is possible to generate an address which follows a certain pattern on a few of its characters.
+The key takeaway is that, with sufficient effort, it is possible to generate an address that follows a certain pattern on a few of its characters.

 Humans Reviewing Bytes